 Perhaps no bird resonates more as a literary symbol than the albatross.
 Since these creatures spend the majority of their time at sea, people rarely see them.
 The same cannot be said of crows, ravens, owls, and hawks—birds with a rich symbolic tradition as well—but who are far from elusive.
 The scarcity of sightings is undoubtedly a contributing factor to the albatross’s enduring mystique.

-For many of us, at least in Europe and North America, the thought of this sea bird instantly conjures associations with Coleridge’s famous late-18th-century poem.
+For many of us, at least in Europe and North America, the thought of this sea bird instantly conjures associations with Coleridge’s famous late eighteenth-century poem.
 Again, this may be due to the fact that many of us don’t have opportunities to see an albatross for ourselves outside of photographs and documentary films.
 Oddly enough, even the poet who impacted the way so many people view this creature today never actually saw one!
 (1, 2)

 Yet Coleridge’s poem has continued to shape our cultural view of the albatross as a benign emblem of nature transgressed.
 Not surprisingly, we come across references and allusions to the British Romantic poet’s albatross later in other major literary works, such as Herman Melville’s Moby-Dick and D.H.
 Lawrence’s poem “Snake” (3).
 Coleridge’s albatross, thus, remains larger than life, continuing to live on in our collective imagination.
 Yet it’s also a symbol as relevant today, if not more so, than when first introduced over two centuries ago.